Idiotic Soccer Fans Prove It’s Too Soon for Sports to Return Amid the Coronavirus Pandemic

 “The authorities believe that fans, like lemmings, will pour out of their houses, spit in the face of social distancing and gather like morons,” Tony Evans wrote on Twitter in May.
 “People who would never thing of doing stuff like this in a million years accept that those neanderthals who support Liverpool or Leeds will pour into the streets and spray drunken spittle at each other.
 Yeah, right.
 Give people a bit of credit.”

 On Saturday morning, he returned to social media to explain that the situation in the country had now changed, and other groups had already seemed to abandoned social distancing.
-“The behavior of some LFC dfans appals me.
+“The behavior of some LFC fans appalls me.
 But stupidity has no colours,” he wrote.

 Local officials feared that the partying was all the more dangerous as Liverpool is thought to have been particularly badly hit by COVID-19.